Substra/substra-documentation/docs/source/additional/faq.rst

 Who owns Substra?
 ^^^^^^^^^^^^^^^^^
-Substra is open source tool operated under an Apache 2.0 License.
+Substra is open source software operated under an Apache 2.0 License.
 Substra is hosted by the `Linux Foundation for AI and Data <https://lfaidata.foundation/>`_.
 Substra was initially developed by engineers at `Owkin <https://owkin.com/>`_, a BioTech company that continues to play a big role in its development.

 What kinds of data does Substra support?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^